arthur-vilela/PP1-japan-brazil-migration/README.md

 ## Features

 ### Navigation bar
-- It is fixed at the top of the page, allowing the user to always have access to the links, easing the navigation back and fourth through website.
+- It is fixed at the top of the page, allowing the user to always have access to the links, easing the navigation back and forth through website.
 - It includes a link back to the top of the page on the left side.
 - It includes three links to the different sections of the website: Timeline, Culture and Subscribe.
 - The monochromatic and darker background provides contrast with the white text.